Dr John Edwards

 Areas of expertise

 Transitional boundary layers

-John is a research scientist working to improve the representation of surface processes in numerical forecasting models, with a particular interest in the surface layer.
-The surface layer is the lowest part of the atmospheric boundary layer and is strongly influenced by exchanges of heat, moisture and momentum with the underlying surface.
-John uses observational data and process models to form a detailed picture of processes in the surface layer and to identify areas for improvement in current forecasting models.
+John is a research scientist working to improve the representation of physical processes at the land and ocean surfaces in numerical forecasting models, with a particular interest in coupled processes and the associated exchanges matter, momentum and energy.
+John uses observational data and process models to form a detailed picture of these processes and to identify areas for improvement in current forecasting models.

 John holds a PhD in astrophysical fluid dynamics from the University of Cambridge, from which he also received his first degree in Mathematics.